andrewhessler/paint-by-algo/THOUGHTS.md

 Got tile activation working through Events!
 Next we calculate some paths and figure out how to activate them on a delay.

+Systems that perform actions like animation can consume events from systems that monitor for changes.
+Maybe some day the `PlayerMovement` system will take in `WindEvent`s that can be emitted by `WindSystem` and `MovementEvent`s from `PlayerInput`.
+Or maybe both can write a `MovementEvent`.
+Interesting how that event would probably live with `PlayerMovement` and not `Player`, like `TileActivated` does.
+Probably because there's only ever really one consumer, but I can see `TileActivated` having more than 1 consumer.
+And if not, then we could probably have more concretely made it some sort of `RequestTileAnimationEvent` that lives in `TileAnimation`.

+Should I be considering single-writer principle in this scenario, or intentionally breaking it?
+I already intentionally break it in real life...
+If I were to follow single-writer, I'd need to make `TileAnimation` listen on multiple topics, but manage the same state.
+Best they're ordered and funneled into a single event, right?

+If they performed completely different animations that wouldn't be a big deal I suppose (as long as we check no other animation is running for the tile, but even then they could just overlap provided they act on different properties).